Webperf-se/webperf_core/docs/config-py.md

 Setting this variable to true will result in only showing reviews that has a rating below 5.0.
 This is good if you only want to show reviews that you can improve.

-### ylt_use_api

-NOTE: This should probably be removed, it tells Frontend quality against Yellow Lab Tools to be using https://yellowlab.tools/ api:s instead of a local version.

-### lighthouse_use_api

-This variable tells Google Lighthouse based test(s) to be using Google API version instead of local version.
-Please note that if you set this to true, you need to supply `googlePageSpeedApiKey` also.

 ### sitespeed_use_docker

 This variable tells sitespeed based test(s) to use docker image version instead of NPM version.